roverandrew/keepitclean/README.md

 <p>
     Our Lambda Function uses the pre-trained model to run our proprietary ML algorithm to determine whether the supplied content is inappropriate or not.
-Based on the output of the model and the passed parameters, our business logic determines the data that is to be sent back to the API Gateway.
+Based on the output of the model and the passed parameters, our <a href="business-logic-flowchart">business logic</a> determines the data that is to be sent back to the API Gateway.
 </p>
 <p id="step-4">Step 4:</p>
 <ol type="a">